ura-design-system/isomerpages-boa/_register/1-requirements.md

 To register as an architect in Singapore, you will need to:

 * have an approved academic qualification in architecture;
-* have an appropriate practical experience in architectural work;
+* have an appropriate practical experience in architectural work; and
-* pass the professional practice examination, oral or written examination prescribed and approved by the Board
+* pass the professional practice examination, oral or written examination prescribed and approved by the Board.

 In addition, the Board must be satisfied that an applicant for registration is a fit and proper person.